+357-22-232-044

 The timeframe for obtaining the status is 12 to 18 months.

-For qualified professionals.
-Permanent residence is granted to foreigners who have been offered permanent employment in Cyprus.
+Permanent residence is granted to foreigners who have been offered permanent employment in Cyprus or who intend to work as self-employed in an occupation or science in the country.
 Employers can hire foreign specialists if they cannot find employees among locals or EU citizens.

 The employer submits a work contract to the Cyprus Ministry of Labour for approval.
 The Ministry considers each situation individually and determines whether the foreigner is eligible for the position.

-For entrepreneurs.
-Permanent residence is granted to business people who work in sectors of the economy that are strategically important for Cyprus.
+Permanent residence is granted to businesspeople and self-employed individuals who work in sectors of the economy that are strategically important for Cyprus.
 The company’s activity must not have a negative impact on the economy of the country.

 The amount of the company's capital can be reduced in agreement with the Migration Control Committee.